barcodex/temple/Readme.md

 Temple is a lightweight text processor, suitable for usage in MVC systems that favour thick controllers.

+Even though template processing assumes reading the template contents from somewhere, Temple is only works with the texts, leaving the task of implementing template reading/writing/caching to the libraries that use the library.
+If you are looking for an example of the project that implements Temple in this regard, take a look at [Templar](https://bitbucket.org/barcodex/templar)

 ## Installation

 Install Temple with Composer by adding a requirement into composer.json of your project: